 The committees support effective decision-making and independent challenge.
-The Board delegates authority for the day to day management to the NEHS Executive Committee which meets twice monthly and is chaired by the Chief Executive Officer and whose membership includes the Chief Financial and Administration Officer, Chief Risk Officer, Head of Global Markets, Head of Investment Banking and Head of Legal.
+The Board delegates authority for the day to day management to the NEHS Executive Committee which meets weekly and is chaired by the Chief Executive Officer and whose membership includes the Chief Operating Officer, Chief Financial Officer, Chief Risk Officer, Head of Global Markets, Head of Investment Banking and Head of Legal, Compliance and Controls.
 Where responsibilities have been delegated to a committee or individual, these are clearly established within each committee Terms of Reference or through delegations of authority.

 In addition, governance responsibilities are delegated to the NEHS Audit Committee, NEHS Remuneration Committee, NEHS Governance and Nomination Committee and NEHS Board Risk Committee.
-These committees are chaired by Non-Executive Directors to support and enhance independent decision-making.
+These committees are chaired by non-executive directors to support and enhance independent decision-making.
 Reports are provided to the Board by the Chairs of those committees at each Board meeting.